lokesh/lightbox2/CONTRIBUTING.md

 - What version of Lightbox2 you are using
 - Information on which browsers and operating systems you have reproduced the bug on
 - Steps to reproduce the bug
-- A link to your production site where the bug is visible or all relevant HTML, CSS, and Javascript required to recreate the bug
+- If possible, a link to a live site where the bug is visible or relevant HTML, CSS, and Javascript required to recreate the bug.

-All of the above are required.